What Is Azoospermia?

 - Genetic syndromes, such as Klinefelters (this is when a man has an extra X chromosome, so they have XXY instead of XY).

 - Vasectomy Reversal: Most men who’ve had a vasectomy in the past can still conceive by having a vasectomy reversal (vasovasostomy or vasoepididymostomy).

-- Microsurgical Testicular Sperm Extraction (microTESE): TESE is a procedure in which testicular tissue with sperm is extracted either with a small incision or a needle.
+- Testicular Sperm Aspiration (TESA): TESA is a procedure in which a needle aspirates (suctions out) sperm from testicular tissue.
 The sperm that is removed can be used for in vitro fertilization (IVF).

 - Transurethral Resection of the Ejaculatory Ducts (TURED): Men who have ejaculatory duct obstruction can have a TURED, a small surgical procedure performed with a camera to remove this blockage and help sperm flow to the natural channels.